A marketing plan is the strategy a business uses to get its products or services in front of its target customer.

-Research shows that marketers who proactively plan projects are 356% more likely to report success.
+Research shows that marketers who proactively write a marketing plan are 356% more likely to report success.
 So, what does a realistic ecommerce marketing plan look like?
-And how do you handle unexpected obstacles and overestimations that threaten your game plan?
+And how do you handle unexpected obstacles and overestimations that threaten your company's marketing strategy?
 This guide shares the answers.

 Create your marketing plan 📈

 - Why marketing plans often fail (and what to do about it)

 - How to create a realistic marketing plan

 - Marketing plan templates to help you get started

 People have a tendency to overestimate their own abilities.
 Scientists call this overconfidence bias.
 We see it in US drivers.
 Some 93% of them claim their driving skills to be above average—a figure that is statistically impossible.

 The same thing happens to marketers.
 We tend to overestimate what we can do, resulting in marketing plans that are unattainable and unrealistic.